Stay1444/DirectusSharp/README.md

 It's not fully complete as I add stuff to it once I need it.
 Contributions are welcome.

+## Questions?

+Feel free to send me an email `staylluc@gmail.com` or create an issue with your question.

 ## Examples

 ### Creating a client